Support WBUR

 The governor ordered flags to be flown at half staff at all state buildings.
 She said she and her partner, Joanna Lydgate, are "keeping his family and all who loved him in our thoughts."

 Frank was among the first openly gay lawmakers in Congress, and he was the first to marry someone of the same sex while serving on Capitol Hill.
-Healey is the first openly lesbian governor of Massachusetts, and among the first in the nation.
+Healey is the first openly gay governor of Massachusetts, and among the first in the nation.

 "In the aftermath of the worst economic crisis since the Great Depression, Barney Frank was the gravelly-voiced, smart-as-a-whip congressman who fought hard to get the Consumer Financial Protection Bureau over the finish line," Warren said in a statement.